moshafieeha/UT-ECE-Student-Resources/README.md

 ✨ **Special Thanks to the Contributors!**

-We extend our heartfelt gratitude to all students who have shared their incredible work.
+We extend our gratitude to all students who have shared their incredible work.
 Your contributions create a more accessible education.
 <br>
 <br>